 Pseudoephedrine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of pseudoephedrine?

-Stop using pseudoephedrine and call your doctor at once if you have a serious side effect such as:
+Stop using pseudoephedrine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.